-- The efsli Special Attendance Fund has been set up to provide funds to sign language interpreters from European countries with a GDP of 15.000 (fifteen thousand) Euro or lower to attend an efsli Conference and AGM.
+- The efsli Supportive Attendance Fund has been set up to provide funds to sign language interpreters from European countries with a GDP of 15.000 (fifteen thousand) Euro or lower to attend an efsli Conference and AGM.
 These eligible countries are listed on our website.

 - Applications will be processed by a sub- committee.

 - The fund will not cover 100 percent of the cost to attend an efsli event.
 The fund can be used to cover travel costs (amount agreed by the committee), accommodation costs (up to 100%), conference fee (up to 100%) or combination of the above.

 - The applicant is also expected to make some contribution or seek out other funding opportunities.

 - Applications will be processed by a date agreed by the committee of each year and the successful applicants will be informed of how much funding has been approved and how it will be paid.
 They will also be informed of their obligations as a result of being successful (please refer to section heading “Requirements of Successful Applicants).
 Unsuccessful applicants will be informed of why their application has been unsuccessful.
 All applicants will be sent a letter advising ofthe decision made.

 - The applicant must be a working sign language interpreter or, in rare circumstances, another professional working in the field of deafness/interpreting.

 - The applicant must reside and work in one of the countries listed in the list of eligible countries.

 - The GDP of the Eligible country must be 15,000 (fifteen thousand) Euro or less at the time of application

 - If the applicant is from an eligible country who has a national organization then the application must be submitted by the national organization on behalf of the applicant